saeloun/miru-web/docs/product-guide/account-setup/signin_signup.md

 - Go to [miru.so](https://app.miru.so/users/sign_up)
 - Enter your **Miru Email** and **Password**
-- Click on the l**ogin** button and you’ll be directed to your **Miru account**
+- Click on the **login** button and you’ll be directed to your **Miru account**

 ## Forgot password?

 In case, you have forgotten your password, you can perform the following steps:

 - Visit [miru.so](https://app.miru.so/users/sign_up) and click on “**Get Started**”
 - Click on the button, **reset your password**, and enter your email ID here